VeeraKalakota/Veera_2025/_notebooks/Foundation/Sprint6/Sprint6-Journal.md

 This week, since our scrummaster was absent, we had some issues with our code.

-However, this week was dedicated to fine-tuning the locations of the sprites (which Ethan destroyed), and I decided to create some bonuses in the level.
+However, this week was dedicated to fine-tuning the locations of the sprites (which Ethan crushed), and I decided to create some bonuses in the level.
+(Ethan also remodeled the level to make the player even more mobile and allow for more enemies)

 If the player collected all of the pieces of trash around the map, and put them in the trash can, the player will recieve a size bonus or a coin multiplier (still deciding).
 Ethan will be responsible for the sprites and their respective positions.
 Cason will provide pseudo code for each file involved.
 I will use his code and edit it to meet our needs.